paketo-buildpacks/node-start/README.md

 process will not terminate on `SIGINT` or `SIGTERM` unless it is coded to do so.
 You can also use docker's `--init` flag to wrap your node process with an init system that will properly handle signals.

+## Application Detection
+This buildpack searches your application root for the following files:
+1. `server.js`
+1. `app.js`
+1. `main.js`
+1. `index.js`
+If you have multiple of the above files in you application root then the highest priority file (`server.js > app.js > main.js > index.js`) will be choosen for the start command.